-Texas State Technical College supports and encourages the right of its students to assemble for free speech.
-TSTC has designated the Activities Center as the area for free speech.
+Texas State Technical College supports and encourages the rights of its students to assemble for free speech.
+TSTC has designated the Activities Center as the free speech area.
 Any student who wishes to make public announcements or addresses must do so in this designated free speech area.
 Use of the free speech area is granted after contacting the Associate Dean of Student Services located in the Admissions/Administration Building, Room 150 to complete a form.
 The phone number is (903) 923-3313.